noxlock/GMaps-GeoCode/README.md

 # Geo<>Code

 Geo<>Code is a tool that allows users to convert a location into it's latitude and longitude, and vice versa.
-Geo<>Code also has a random function, which will pick and print the address of a random location.
+Geo<>Code also has a random function, which will print the address of a random location.